 Abstract: We present a first study where we combine two asymetric virtual reality systems for telecollaboration purposes: a CAVE system and a head-mounted display (HMD), using a server-client type architecture.
 Experiments on a puzzle game in limited time, alone and in collaboration, show that combining asymetric systems reduces cognitive load.
 Moreover, the participants reported preferring working in collaboration and showed to be more efficient in collaboration.
 These results provide insights in combining several low cost HMDs with a unique expensive CAVE.

-Grace Rodriguez, Marvis Cruz, Andrew Solis, Patricia Ordonez, and Brian McCann
+Grace M. Rodriguez, Marvis Cruz, Andrew Solis, Patricia Ordóñez, and Brian C. McCann

 Abstract: Through their experience with the ICERT REU program at the Texas Advanced Computing Center (TACC), two undergraduate students from the University of Puerto Rico and the University of Florida have initiated a collaboration between their home institutions and TACC exploring the possibility of using immersion to simulate perceptual disturbances.
 Perceptual disturbances are subjective in nature, and difficult to communicate verbally.
 Often caretakers or those closest to sufferers have difficulty understanding the nature of their suffering.
 Immersion provides an exciting opportunity to directly communicate percepts with clinicians and loved ones.
 Here, we present a prototype environment meant to simulate some of the perceptual disturbances associated with seizures and epilepsy.
 Following further validation of our approach, we hope to promote awareness and empathy for these often jarring phenomena.

 Adrian K. T. Ng, Leith K. Y. Chan, and Henry Y. K. Lau